FREQUENTLY ASKED

 7. How

-hours do active attorneys have to report each reporting year?
+many MCLE-LEPR-SA/MH credit hours do active attorneys have to report each

 Answer:

-must report 14 hours of approved MCLE courses
+(active) attorneys must report 14 hours of approved MCLE courses per

-per reporting year.
+reporting year.
 All courses must be approved by the Commission.
-South Carolina uses a 60-minute CLE

 8. What